FerreroJeremy/monolingual-word-aligner/README.md

 In the `semeval_data/` directory, you can find all the necessary data to repeat the tests by yourself.
 For the 2016 evaluation, there are two sets of data, called `news` and `multisource`.
 For the 2017 evaluation, there are two sets of data, called `track4a` and `track4b`.
+The gold standard (expected scores) for the four sets are also in the directory.
 You can verify the correlation between the output of the aligner and the related gold standard file with the correlation Perl script as follow:

 ```